CBGonzalez/Core3Intrinsics-Intro/Readme.md

                 }
 ```

-`MoveMask` will create an `int` which bits indicate the elements which are `true` (in reality, it will copy each element´s highes order bit, which comes down to the same).
+`MoveMask` will create an `int` which bits indicate the elements which are `true` (in reality, it will copy each element´s highest order bit, which comes down to the same, since `true` has all bits set).
 The `int` will list the elements **in reverse order**.

-If you don´t need to know which element satisfies the comparison but just know if all did, you can do:
+If you don´t need to know which element satisfies the comparison but just determine if all did, you can do:

 ``` C#
                 left = Vector256.Create(-1.0f, 3.0f, -3.0f, 4.0f, -50.0f, 60.0f, -70.0f, 80.0f);